Infinite-Impact-Insights/kig.re/_posts/2016-05-06-building-scalable-performant-and-cheap-distributed-applications-part-1.md

 But then, in between "oh, it hurts, but it's ok" and "we are finished" there lies a whole other category of: "our users are pissed", "we lost 20% MOU", "[everyone is switching to another social network](https://www.technologyreview.com/s/511846/an-autopsy-of-a-dead-social-network/)", "did you hear so and so got broken into and got their user data stolen?
 They've asked for my social security number, and I am furious!..."

 > This may not be The Catastrophy just yet, but your technology is either not scaling, not reliable, or not secure.
 The Catastrophy may be right around the corner.

 Given that I've been building almost exclusively applications that most certainly did not want to die because of scalability, reliability or security concerns, I've applied the same patterns over and over again, and results speak for themselves.
 I don't like bragging, and I wouldn't say this – but for those of you still skeptical – [I refer you to the uptime and scalability numbers mentioned in this presentation](https://rubyconf.eventer.com/rubyconf-australia-2015-1223/devops-without-the-ops-a-fallacy-a-dream-or-both-by-konstantin-gredeskoul-1724).

 Which brings me to the conclusion of this blog post.

-# Six Tenets of Modern Apps
+# Six Critical Dimensions of Modern Apps

-The topics and scenarios above, distil down to the following principles the apply to the vast majority of applications built today.
+The topics and scenarios above, distill down to the following principles the apply to the vast majority of applications built today.

 > As a simple exercise, feel free to write down – for your company, or application – how important, on a scale from 0 (not important), to 10 (critical/catastrophic if happens), are the following: